yeekangc/cloud-pak-for-applications/README.md

 7 .
 Now check if tekton and github are successfully connected.

-**IMPORTANT NOTE** Don't worry if you are getting red sign, it will turn green once the repo code is updated)
+**IMPORTANT NOTE** Don't worry if you are getting a red sign, it will turn green once the repo code is updated)

 ![GitHub Logo](images/s8.png)

-8. Do some changes to github repositry and you will see it is successfully deployed.
+8. Do some changes to github repository and you will see it is successfully deployed.

 **IMPORTANT NOTE** : First do the changes in admin repo and once it is successfully deployed then update the user repo.